 - carefully describe the proposed conditions or basis for requiring changes or in disapproving research, in cases where approval is not granted

-- Using above procedures, the IRB may approve, reject, modify or defer any application, pending further information.
-The decision of the IRB will be conveyed to the Principal Investigator and the sponsor and a copy will be retained in the Investigator’s Study File & IRB folder.
+- Using the above procedures, the IRB may approve, reject, modify or defer any application, pending further information.
+The decision of the IRB will be conveyed to the principal investigator (PI) and the sponsor and a copy will be retained in the Investigator’s Study File & IRB folder.

 - In special circumstances, the IRB can invite non-members with particular expertise for assistance.

 - No subject will be enrolled in any study/clinical trial before the IRB issues its written approval of the study protocol.

 - No deviations from, or changes to, the protocol will be initiated without prior written IRB approval of any proposed amendments, except when necessary to eliminate immediate hazards to the subjects or when the change involves only logistical or administrative aspects of the research projects (e.g. change of the investigator).

 - The investigator will be required to report to the IRB any instance of: